smartpqi(4) — Linux manual page

 The sas_address attribute is read-only.
 This attribute

-contains the unique identifier of the disk.
+contains the SAS address of the device.

 For example: